 As a second-class borough under Title 29 of the Alaska statutes, the Kenai Peninsula Borough provides for planning, platting, and land use regulation.
 Title 29 provides that the Borough may delegate any of its powers and duties to a city.
-In June 1984,2 the Kenai Peninsula Borough delegated zoning powers to the City of Kenai and in May 1990,3 the Borough delegated authority to the City to enact land use plan amendments to the comprehensive plan.
+In June 1984, the Kenai Peninsula Borough delegated zoning powers to the City of Kenai and in May 1990, the Borough delegated authority to the City to enact land use plan amendments to the comprehensive plan.

-With this delegation, the City of Kenai assumed the authority to enact and enforce zoning and land use regulations and to adopt a comprehensive plan.
+With this delegation, the City of Kenai assumed the authority to enact and enforce zoning and land use regulations.
 The Borough must adopt the city's comprehensive plan and any major amendments to it.
 The Borough retains ultimate planning and platting authority (i.e., the approval of land subdivisions) after review and recommendation by the City of Kenai Planning and Zoning Commission.